glkdeepti/Teleport/README.md

 4. Queries text remains same execpt the variable parameters like ports and jumps which can be changed in input text file.
 Questions can be asked in any order.

 ## CORE CLASSES:
 Port.java: 		Generic class representation of Port.
 TeleportsAdjMap.java:   Creates the HashMap of Ports.
 TeleportAPI.java:       Contains the static API's for the queries specified in the problem.
 TeleportAPITest.java:   jUnit for the API's  in TeleportAPI.

 ## EXECUTION:

+mvn install
+mvn exec:java -Dexec.mainClass="com.org.bytecubed.teleport.main.TeleportMain"

 Invocation Order: TeleportMain.java -> TeleportParser.java(Creates TeleportsAdjMap.java) -> TeleportAPI.java

 Appropriate exceptions are thrown when erronous input is provided.
 Certain input validations are not needed, so not providing them.